 server

-value on anOrder
+value on an Order

-object in the orders API.
-To calculate an employee's sales and tips, sum theamount
+API.
+To calculate an employee's sales and tips, sum the

-(for total sales) andtipAmount
+(for total sales) and tipAmount

-(for tips) on the payments associated with their orders.If the
+tips) on the payments associated with their orders.

 cashSales

-, andnonCashTips
+,

-values on theTimeEntry
+values on

-value on thePayment
+value on the

-object in the orders API.Additional reporting ideasConsider using the labor information you retrieve from Toast APIs in the following ways:
+Consider using the labor information you retrieve from Toast APIs in the following ways:

 -

 Predict how restaurants should plan future staffing.
-For example, if a particular day of the week or time of day tends to have a higher order volume, restaurants may want more team members to work during that timeframe.
+For example, if a particular day of the week or time of day tends to have a higher order volume, restaurants may want more team members to work during that time.

 -